max-delta/retrofit-public/README.md

 ## But why though?

-Firstly, it saves a lot of time and headache to point at something in a professional setting and say "Look: this can be done, here's what it looks like, and here's how it works".
-It's safer to attempt a new technique or coding pattern after you've already seen it applied somewhere else successfully.
+Firstly, it's hard to take certain types of risks in a professional setting.
+You can only try to push the envelope so many times before you start seriously jeapordizing release dates.
+Having a space to try out new techniques without those pressures can lead to some great innovations.

 Secondly, sometimes you just want to make a certain game!
 But there aren't many good options for high-quality C++ game engine pieces.